BUEB Main page

 As part of the program, you will work in a multicultural environment, as part of a goal-oriented team.
 You will gain important skills such as teamwork, presentation, communication, leadership, organization, problem-solving, and work ethic.
 As the working language is English, you could also develop your communication in English.

-Budapest Business School distinguishes Bee Mentors among all Stipendium Hungaricum students when sending their scholarship-holder reviews to Tempus.
+Budapest University of Economics and Business distinguishes Bee Mentors among all Stipendium Hungaricum students when sending their scholarship-holder reviews to Tempus.
 Plus, you will receive an official certificate from the Head of the International Mentoring Program.
 If you fulfill the requirements, you could gain a small monetary reward of a scholarship or 3-semester credits at the Volunteering facultative course.

 Hungarian students who are planning an Erasmus abroad could gain extra points in the application process with their confirmed experience in the mentoring program.
 Plus, you will receive an official certificate from the Head of the International Mentoring Program.
 If you fulfil the requirements, you could gain a small monetary reward of a scholarship or 3 semester credits at the Volunteering facultative course.
 Plus, you will not be that surprised when arriving in a highly multinational environment in the near future.